Understanding Cat Allergies: Causes and Treatment

 Identifying Common Allergens in Cats

 It turns out, our feline friends can be just as sensitive to allergies as we are, and identifying what’s causing their sneezes, scratches, and squirms is key to keeping them happy and healthy.
-Consider of allergens as the undercover mischief-makers of your cat’s world.
+Think of allergens as the undercover mischief-makers of your cat’s world.
 They’re found in the most surprising places and can stir up quite a bit of trouble.

 Firstly, there’s the usual suspect: food.
 Just like humans, cats can show allergic reactions to certain ingredients in their diet.
 It’s often proteins from meats like beef, chicken, or fish that can have cats itching more than an over-enthusiastic DJ.
 But it is not just about what they eat.
 Additives and preservatives in cat food can also wear the villain’s mask in this allergy mystery.